The columns codeblock markup makes it possible for you to convert Markdown content into columns

 on the same line that the codeblock opens on.
 If you’re using the data syntax, the options must be

-specified as valid YAML wrapped with three dashes (---
+specified as valid YAML wrapped with three dashes (---) before the rest of the definition.

 For more information, see Using Codeblocks in the User Guide.